This web page is viewable best in landscape (horizontal)mode!

 The next year, I preached my first sermon at an inner-city mission, then I led our high school debate team to the state championship, I was elected president of our high school's YFC (Youth for Christ) club, I won the city-wide Denver YFC "preacher boy" contest and led and won the Bible quiz team contest on St. Paul's letter to the Galatians (I memorized all six chapters so I knew the answers).
 I won second place in a national German language contest.
 I also memorized lots of Shakespeare – big chunks of MacBeth, Julius Caesar, Romeo and Juliet – for English class.

 Right after high school I went into the Army and learned Russian – we had to memorize 4-6 pages of conversational Russian every day.
-Realizing I was good at memorizing, I started memorizing Scripture: by now I've memorized most of the New Testament, many selections from the Old Testament, and just recently I've finished up memorizing the Book of Psalms, rotating between four languages.
+Realizing I was good at memorizing, I started memorizing Scripture: by now I've memorized the four Gospels, most of the New Testament, many selections from the Old Testament including the the whole Book of Psalms, rotating between four languages.

 After active duty in the Army, I enrolled in university and studied more languages, history and political science of Central and Eastern Europe.
 In my first two semesters I took 41 credit hours and got a 4.0 GPA.
 By receiving 15 credit hours for my Russian training in the Army and by taking summer courses at the university, I had completed two years of coursework in one year.
 But then the next year, while serving as president of the InterVarsity Christian Fellowship chapter on campus, I became acquainted with a wonderful, amazing young lady who was the IVCF chapter secretary and as they say, "the rest is history!"
 I graduated in three years with a 3.4 GPA.